NehalH/HomeGrown/README.md

 ## Features

 - User registration and login
-- Farmer profile creation and management
+- User profile creation and management
 - Product listing and management
 - Product search and filtering
-- Buyer browsing and ordering
+- Product browsing
-- In-app messaging between buyers and farmers
-- Order tracking and status updates
-- Secure payment integration
+- User to user contacting

 ## Screenshots